Schizoid personality disorderPersonality disorder - schizoid

-One approach that appears to help is to put fewer demands for emotional closeness or intimacy on the person with this condition.
+One approach that seems to help is to put fewer demands for emotional closeness or intimacy on the person.

-People with schizoid personality disorder often dowell in relationships that do not focus on emotional closeness.
-Theytend to bebetter at handling relationships that focus on work or intellectual activities and expectations.
+People with schizoid personality disorder often do well in relationships that don't focus on emotional closeness.
+They tend to be better at handling relationships that focus on:

 Schizoid personality disorder is a long-term (chronic) illness that usually does not improve much over time.
-Social isolation often prevents the person from seeking the help or support that might improve the condition.
+Social isolation often prevents the person from asking for help or support.